pjeby/quick-explorer/README.md

 &nbsp;

-**Folder notes** are supported, too: previewing a folder shows the folder note without you first needing to navigate into the folder and find the note, and when you navigate into the folder its folder note is automatically selected, if present.
+**Folder notes** are supported, too: previewing a folder shows the folder note without you first needing to navigate into the folder and find the note, and when you do navigate into the folder its folder note will be automatically selected, if present.
 (A "folder note" is a note whose name is the same as the name of its enclosing folder: other Obsidian plugins such as [Note Folder Autorename](https://github.com/pjeby/note-folder-autorename) can be used to help create or maintain them.)

 ![](https://raw.githubusercontent.com/pjeby/quick-explorer/master/folder-note.png)

 &nbsp;

-And last, but far from least, you can even see the path of the current file as a "breadcrumbs bar" in the window title bar.
+And last, but far from least, you can even see the path of the current note file as a "breadcrumbs bar" in the window title bar.
 Each breadcrumb, when clicked, drops down a list of the the files and folders in the same directory.
 So if you click on the breadcrumb for the current file, you'll see the items in its folder, and the first breadcrumb will show items in the vault root.

 ![](https://raw.githubusercontent.com/pjeby/quick-explorer/master/breadcrumbs.png)

 No matter where you click, though, you can then do almost anything that can be done with Obsidian's built-in file explorer:

-* Ctrl/Cmd + Hover to preview files (if the built-in Page Preview plugin is enabled)
+* Ctrl/Cmd + Hover to preview files with the mouse (if the built-in Page Preview plugin is enabled)
 * Click to open files (with ctrl or cmd to open in a new pane)
 * Right-click to get a full context menu for any file, folder, or breadcrumb
 * Drag any file, folder, or breadcrumb to drop anywhere that supports dropping (e.g. to stars, into text editors to create links, pane headers to open in the pane, folders in the file explorer to move them, Kanban lanes, etc.)